justinl-y/aloha-apparel/README.md

 ## Personal Learning

-Building on the framework of HTML5 and CSS3 from project-01a this project allowed me to learn some advanced features of CSS3 such as flexbox.
+Building on the framework of HTML5 and CSS3 from project-01a this project allowed me to understand some advanced aspects of CSS3 layout such as flexbox.

-Javascript learnings
+Implementation of functionality for email validation allowed me to understand control statements.

-Jquery learnings
+Use of JQuery allowed me to understand manipulation of DOM elements and integration of the project with JQuery plugins.

 ## References for JQuery and JQuery Plugins